okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-auth-code/next-steps/index.md

 ---
-title:  Next Steps
+title:  Next steps
 ---

-When your application passes a request with an `access_token`, the resource server will need to validate it.
-For more on this, see [Validate Access Tokens](/docs/guides/validate-access-tokens/).
+When your application passes a request with an `access_token`, the resource server needs to validate it.
+See [Validate access tokens](/docs/guides/validate-access-tokens/).

 ### Examples

-The following web application examples show you the authorization code flow, as it would be implemented by a web app that needs to authenticate the end user and then create a local session for that user.
+The following web application examples show you the Authorization Code flow, as it would be implemented by a web app that needs to authenticate the end user and then create a local session for that user.
 These projects use popular web frameworks to handle the heavy lifting.
 Each project can be cloned and ran locally.

 |                                       | Framework    | Example Repository                                             |
 | :-----------------------------------: | ------------ | -------------------------------------------------------------- |